 “No,” he said.
 “I’m not going to force you to give it to me.
 Though I probably should.
 You’re far more trouble than you’re worth, princess.”

-She continued to eat, feeling more confident.
+She turned back to the food, feeling more confident.
 It seemed as if the last week had been a nightmare.
 A bubble, surreal, disconnected.
 Had it really been her who had sat on the street, begging?
 Had she really slept in the rain, lived in the mud?
 Had she really considered turning to prostitution?

 She had.
 She couldn’t forget, just because she now had Breath again.
 And, truthfully, she couldn’t help blaming a little bit of her attitude upon her becoming a Drab.
 Perhaps the sickness had a part in it too.
 However, the greatest part had been simple desperation.